Get notified of page updates

 Breast Cancer in Men and People Assigned Male at Birth

-Some inherited mutations have been linked to certain types of breast cancer.
+Some inherited mutations increase the risk for specific types or subtypes of breast cancer.